kevinrobinson/groupdate/README.md

 <a href="https://label-it.herokuapp.com/?github"><img src="docs/try.jpg" width="124" height="53" alt="Try it!"/></a>

 An app for labeling images to train your very own image classifier model in the browser.
+It uses https://github.com/kevinrobinson/services-edu/ to let you test out on different image searches.

 ## Demo
 https://label-it.herokuapp.com/